 More importantly, with a Solo 401k Plan, you, as trustee of the 401(k) Plan, will have “checkbook control” over your retirement funds allowing you to make purchases on the spot without custodian consent.
 In other words, purchasing a tax-lien or tax deed is as easy as writing a check!

-Loans & Notes
+Investing in Loans & Notes with a Solo 401(k)

 The IRS permits using 401(k) funds to make loans or purchase notes from third parties.
 By using a Solo 401k Plan to make loans or purchase notes from third-parties, all interest payments received would be tax-deferred until a distribution is taken (pre-tax 401(k) distributions are not required until the Plan Participant turns 70 1/2).
 In the case of a Roth Solo 401k Plan, all gains are tax-free.